To register, scroll to page bottom and select Register button.

 CWLA invites agencies that have purchased a license to implement the PRIDE Model of Practice, and those that wish to experience the model to help make the decision to purchase the license, to participate in a training program that prepares participants to implement the PRIDE Model of Practice.
 This model addresses the challenge of finding and keeping competent and committed resource parents.
 We will demonstrate how to integrate the competencies resource parents must have with the PRIDE preparation and assessment/approval process.
 This approach helps ensure continuity between what prospective resource parents are recruited, prepared, and approved to do and expectations after children join their families.
 Participants who complete this course will be prepared to facilitate the FosterPRIDE/AdoptPRIDE preservice preparation and assessment program with prospective foster and adoptive parents, and to use the tools included in the PRIDE Model of Practice in the ongoing teamwork with foster and adoptive parents.

-What is the New Generation?
-This is a “model of practice” to help ensure that staff who interact with resource parents through recruitment, orientation, preservice training, home studies/assessments, approval, matching, and ongoing teamwork reinforce agency mission, program objectives, values, and best practice skills.
-The New Generation integrates the benefits of in-person group training, family assessment (home study/approval), and online self-paced training while meeting the needs of diverse families and agency resources.
+What is PRIDE?
+Parent Resources for Information, Development, and Education (PRIDE) is a “model of practice” to help ensure that staff who interact with resource parents through recruitment, orientation, preservice training, home studies/assessments, approval, matching, and ongoing teamwork reinforce agency mission, program objectives, values, and best practice skills.
+The in-person/online edition of PRIDE integrates the benefits of in-person group training, family assessment (home study/approval), and online self-paced training while meeting the needs of diverse families and agency resources.
 It features innovative, cost-effective strategies with proven effective techniques, interactive vignettes, and is adaptable for both public and private agencies.
-New Generation strengthens the family assessment (home study) process with a focus on potential disruption indicators.
+The in-person/online edition of PRIDE strengthens the family assessment (home study) process with a focus on potential disruption indicators.
 Teamwork in child protection and trauma-informed practice and parenting is integral.
-The New Generation continues to emphasize evidence-informed competency categories of: (a) protecting and nurturing children; (b) meeting children’s developmental needs and addressing developmental delays; (c) supporting children’s relationships with birth families; (d) connecting children to relationships that are safe, nurturing, and enduring (permanency); and (e) working as a member of a professional team.
+The in-person/online edition of PRIDE emphasizes evidence-informed competency categories including: (a) protecting and nurturing children; (b) meeting children’s developmental needs and addressing developmental delays; (c) supporting children’s relationships with birth families; (d) connecting children to relationships that are safe, nurturing, and enduring (permanency); and (e) working as a member of a professional team.
 For additional information, please visit PRIDE Model of Practice.

 Training Registration Fee for CWLA Members, $700; for Non-Members, $800.
-Includes individual registrant’s participation in: (1) five days of strategies and techniques to implement the New Generation PRIDE Model of Practice; (2) the online clusters of twelve courses, and (3) the training management system on FosterParentCollge.com.
+Includes individual registrant’s participation in: (1) five days of strategies and techniques to implement the in-person/online edition of the PRIDE Model of Practice; (2) the online clusters of twelve courses, and (3) the training management system on FosterParentCollge.com.
 Please note: registrants should complete online courses prior to the training.